Scheduling jobs

 This script is running on <HOSTNAME_OF_CLUSTER_LOGIN_NODE>

-This job runs on the login node.
+We ran the example-job.sh script on the login node.

 Find your project account(s)